On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: The coupling constant

 The interaction parameters for the exciton-exciton coupling in very dilute systems could be obtained assuming the exciton-exciton repulsion exists only at distances between excitons greater than the distance from the exciton to the classical turning point \cite{BKKL}.
 Following Ref.\cite{BKKL}, one can obtain the coupling constant for the exciton-exciton interaction:

-where $V_{ \text{dd}}\left( R\right) $ is the dipole-dipole interaction and $R_{0}$ corresponds to the distance between two dipolar excitons at their classical turning point. $R_{0}$, is determined by the conditions that the energy of two excitons cannot exceed the doubled chemical potential $\mu $ of the system~\cite{BKKL}, i.e., $V_{ \text{dd}}(R_{0})\approx 2\mu.$ The last expression is reasonable for a weakly-interacting Bose gas of dipolar excitons.
+where $V_{ \text{dd}}\left( R\right) $ is the dipole-dipole interaction and $R_{0}$ corresponds to the distance between two IXs at their classical turning point. $R_{0}$, is determined by the conditions that the energy of two excitons cannot exceed the doubled chemical potential $\mu $ of the system~\cite{BKKL}, i.e., $V_{ \text{dd}}(R_{0})\approx 2\mu.$ The last expression is reasonable for a weakly-interacting Bose gas of IXs.

 To find $V_{ \text{dd}}(R)$, consider dipole-dipole interaction as the interactions of positive and negative charges of one dipole with another dipole.
 Based on well known screened 2D potential, the Rytova-Keldysh potential, $V_{RK}$, \citep{Rytova1967, Keldysh1979}, which is widely used for the description of excitonic complexes in 2D materials \cite{Kezerashvili}, a dipole-dipole interaction is obtained in Ref. \cite{RK_VK2022}.
-The explicit analytical form for the dipole-dipole interaction in 2D configuration space for two excitons has the following form \cite{RK_VK2022}: \begin{widetext}
+The explicit analytical form for the dipole-dipole interaction in 2D configuration space for two excitons has the following form \cite{RK_VK2022}:

-\end{widetext} where $H_{-1}$, $H_{-2}$ and $Y_{-1}$, $Y_{-2}$ are the Struve functions and Bessel functions of the second kind, respectively.
+where $H_{-1}$, $H_{-2}$ and $Y_{-1}$, $Y_{-2}$ are the Struve functions and Bessel functions of the second kind, respectively.
 For dipolar excitons formed between two parallel layers separated by distance $D$ the latter expression becomes:

-where $d=eD$ is a dipole moment of dipolar exciton.
-For the Coulomb potential the dipole-dipole interaction of dipolar excitons are well known
+where $d=eD$ is a dipole moment of the IX.
+For the Coulomb potential the dipole-dipole interaction of IXs are well known:

-After that, it is easy to obtain $R_{0}$ for $V_C$
+After that, it is easy to obtain $R_{0}$ for $V_C$:

-For the RK potential, we obtain the following equation for $R_{0}$
+For the RK potential, we obtain the following equation for $R_{0}$:

 where $y=\frac{R_0}{\rho_0}$.